 - New Procedures (Experimental, No Meaningful Data)

 Types of Bariatric Surgeries

 Restrictive bariatric procedures are procedures which ‘restrict’ the stomach’s capacity, thereby reducing caloric intake.
 The smaller stomach capacity will induce the feeling of fullness quicker than normal, prompting the patients to eat less, while still being satisfied.
-This method is seen in procedures such as adjustable gastric banding, and vertical sleeve gastrectomy (gastric sleeve).
+This method is seen in procedures such as adjustable gastric banding, vertical sleeve gastrectomy (gastric sleeve), and intragastric balloon .

 Malabsorptive bariatric procedures reroute, rearrange or remove part of the digestive system to reduce the body’s absorption of calories from food.
 Malabsorptive produces more weight loss (typically), then restrictive, but also produces higher unwanted complications and side effects.
 There are no stand-alone malabsorptive procedures currently being performed today, they’ve all graduated to a combination of restrictive and malabsorptive.

 Combination bariatric procedures provide individuals the best chance to reduce morbid obesity.
 Combination procedures use both techniques (restrictive and malabsorptive) to produce high amounts of ‘excess weight loss’ (amount of weight, determined to be in excess).
 Some bariatric surgeons describe combination and malabsorptive the same.
 Current combination surgeries still in operation are gastric bypass and duodenal switch.